-Key findings of the State of Environment report/ Key finding of the state of the environment
+• Key findings of the State of Environment report/ Key finding of the state of the environment

 The purpose of this part is to provide brief overview of the state of the environment in the country.
 It provides a summary of the key messages as well as key findings within the topics addressed in the latest national SOE report.
+Up-to-date data and information from other relevant official sources are also used.
 Suggested length: up to 800 words.